-T The Connected Units screen displays the number of powered on units connected in either a Parallel or Series system.
+The Connected Units screen displays the number of powered on units connected in either a Parallel or Series system.
 It also allows the expected number of units to be set so the master can determine if all connected units are indeed turned on before starting operation.
-(Paralleling of LSX model units is NOT supported.)

-The MANUAL DISCOVERY can be run to refresh the parallel confirmation is a unit has been turned on or off without power cycling the master.
+The MANUAL DISCOVERY can be run to refresh the system configuration if a unit has been turned on or off without power cycling the master.